XilinJia/XilinJia.github.io/_posts/2023-02-14-hypothesis testing.md

 Any sophisticated trader or developer of trading strategies has experienced the exuberance with the discovery of a superb trading strategy that would surely make him rich and later the setbacks or disappointments in the real performance of his wonderful strategy.
 In real trading, at best, the strategy makes him little money, and at worse, loses him a lot of money.

-Out protagonist is John.
-He has come to an advanced stage of trading (who else inferior to him can come up with such a superb strategy?) and known to conduct serious testing with his strategies.
+Out protagonist John has come to an advanced stage of trading (who else inferior to him can come up with such a superb strategy?) and known to conduct serious testing with his strategies.
 He is baffled by the results and can't understand why.
 Then, through research, he discovered this ultimate tool called statistical hypothesis testing.
 Reportedly, successful hedge funds use it to validate their strategies.
 Plus, according to academic papers, it's the methodology used widely by the large scientific community to confirm, for instance the discovery of Higgs Boson particles or genes related to particular genetic diseases or at least the effectiveness of drugs.

 So What is statistical hypothesis testing?